misterfish/stick/README.md

     random | timesV (4) | map (invoke) // [<random-num>, <random-num>, <random-num>, <random-num>]

 'M' means the data is being mutated.
-In JS we absolutely can not pretend everything is immutable and we work with mutable data all the time.
+In JS we of course work with mutable data all the time.

     import { appendTo, appendToM, } from 'stick-js'